dell/csm-docs/content/docs/authorization/deployment/rpm/_index.md

 ### Shell Script Installer

-The easiest way to obtain the tar archive with the shell script installer is directly from the [GitHub repository's releases](https://github.com/dell/karavi-authorization/releases) section.
+As of version 1.5.0, the easiest way to obtain the tar archive with the shell script installer is directly from the [GitHub repository's releases](https://github.com/dell/karavi-authorization/releases) section.

 Alternatively, the tar archive can be built from source by cloning the [GitHub repository](https://github.com/dell/karavi-authorization) and using the following Makefile targets to build the installer: